The Great Canadian Winter Tire Guide

 The Nokian Hakkapeliitta 8 is one of the best studded winter tires on the market.
 This tire is designed for drivers who want the most grip from their tires.
 The Nokian Hakkapeliitta 8 comes with an eco-friendly flange design.
 This allows the studs to fit tightly in the tire while reducing fuel economy over traditional winter tires.

 The tire comes with slush channels that are designed to move snow and ice away from the tire as quickly as possible.
-This allows the tire to offer amazing handling on unpaved road.
+This allows the tire to offer amazing handling on unpaved roads.
 The Nokian Hakkapeliitta 8 is an excellent option for those who live up north, and for people who have an interest in maintaining control while driving on unpaved roads.

 It is common for drivers to not know if they need snow tires or studded tires.
 The vast majority of drivers will want to purchase winter tires without studs.
 This is because snow tires should be able to handle winter conditions without the negative features of studded tires.

-Studded tires are great for driving on ice, and they are a good option for people who frequently drive on unmaintained road.
+Studded tires are great for driving on ice, and they are a good option for people who frequently drive on unmaintained roads.
 However, studded tires literally dig into the road, and this has caused some places to completely ban the use of studded tires.
 Indoor parking garages generally ban studded tires.
 In addition, Southern Ontario has banned the use of studded tires.

 There are some major differences between winter tires.
 Three features of the most important features are ride quality, longevity, and the warranty.
 This will keep you safe while ensuring that you get the most value for your money.